Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Methodology for Multirate Timestepping

 \item Unsteady Stokes solve for the second sub-timestep in $\Omega^f$:

 \item Unsteady Stokes solve for the only timestep in $\Omega^c$:

 \end{itemize}

-In (\ref{eq:usmulti2fp1}), we first compute the tentative velocity field, similar to (\ref{eq:vstarsolnn}) for singlerate timestepping, and then solve for $\bphi^{f,n-\frac{1}{2},0}$ using the interdomain boundary data extrapolated from the solution at previous timesteps in $\Omega^c$.
-The definition of $\br^{f,n-\frac{1}{2},q}$ is unchanged from (\ref{eq:unsteadystokesbrnn}) for singlerate timestepping scheme, and we have introduced the notation $\textw_{ij}$ to denote the coefficients that are used to extrapolate the interdomain boundary data at the $i$th sub-timestep for $\Omega^f$.
+In (\ref{eq:usmulti2fp1}), we first compute the tentative velocity field, similar to (\ref{eq:vstarsolnn}) for singlerate timestepping, and then solve for $\bphi^{f,n-\frac{1}{2},0}$ using the flux-corrected interdomain boundary data (Section \ref{sec:mass}).
+Note that computing $\delta$ for flux-correction through \eqref{eq:consv3} requires the interpolated interdomain boundary data \eqref{eq:eta2bcintf1}-\eqref{eq:eta2bcintc1} and the prescribed Dirichlet data on $\dO^s_D$ (which is known by definition).
+Additionally, $\br^{f,n-\frac{1}{2},q}$ is unchanged from (\ref{eq:unsteadystokesbrnn}) for singlerate timestepping scheme.

 Once $\bphi^{f,n-\frac{1}{2},0}$ is determined, $\bphi^{f,n,0}$ is computed using (\ref{eq:usmulti2fp2}), which completes the predictor step for advancing the solution of INSE in $\Omega^f$.
 Parallel to (\ref{eq:usmulti2fp1}) and (\ref{eq:usmulti2fp2}), (\ref{eq:usmulti2cp}) is used for the solution at time $t^n$ in $\Omega^c$.